I've seen some pretty crazy stuff in client files... like, pretty bad! But you know what's most surprising about finding those things?

 And is it easy to read?

 Then head back over here and let us know how it goes!
-And if you haven't already done so, sign up for my weekly newsletter where I send special tips and resources to help you along the documentation journey.
+And if you haven't already done so, sign up for my weekly newsletter (and get access to my free Private Practice Paperwork Crash Course) where I send special tips and resources to help you along the documentation journey.

 Cleaning up a mess is much easier with help, so don't be afraid to ask for it!
 Happy writing :)